College Football Playoff National Championship Trophy

 The College Football Playoff National Championship Trophy is the trophy awarded to the winner of the College Football Playoff (CFP), the postseason tournament in American college football that determines a national champion for the NCAA Division I Football Bowl Subdivision (FBS).
-It is currently held by the Ohio State Buckeyes, who won the 2025 College Football Playoff National Championship to cap the 2024 season.
+It is currently held by the Indiana Hoosiers, who won the 2026 College Football Playoff National Championship to cap the 2025 season.

+Design

 The 26.5 in, 35 lb trophy is oblong-shaped like a football at the base, tapering up to a flattened full-size football at the top.
 It is made of 24-karat gold, bronze and stainless steel, with the bulk of the trophy gold-colored and the football at the top a gray metallic color.
-The football's four laces represent the four playoff teams.
+The football's four laces represent the four playoff teams of the CFP's original four-team format used from 2014 to 2023, although the tournament was expanded to include 12 teams starting in 2024.

 The trophy is separate from its 12-inch-tall bronze base, so it can be hoisted.
 The base is finished in black patina and weighs 30 pounds (13.61 kg).
 Dr Pepper sponsors the trophy.
-Dr. Pepper originally came to an agreement with ESPN in 2014 to pay $35 million per year for sponsorship rights through the 2020 season; the two companies agreed to a contract extension in 2018 (the financial details of which have not been disclosed), allowing Dr. Pepper to retain sponsorship rights through the 2026 College Football Playoffs.
+The company originally came to an agreement with ESPN in 2014 to pay $35 million per year for sponsorship rights through the 2020 season; the two companies agreed to a contract extension in 2018 (the financial details of which have not been disclosed), allowing Dr Pepper to retain sponsorship rights through the 2026 College Football Playoff.
 The trophy was unveiled on July 14, 2014.

 The trophy was designed by design firm Pentagram and crafted by the Polich Tallix fine art foundry of Rock Tavern, New York.

 College Football Playoff officials commissioned the trophy for the new playoff system, preferring a new award that was unconnected with the previous Bowl Championship Series (BCS) postseason system which was sometimes controversial.
 Winners of the BCS National Championship Game were awarded the AFCA "crystal football" trophy through the 2013 season.